-13. Demonstrate authorization to do business in Illinois by

-- 14. If the company is engaged in installing distributed generation projects, provide proof of Distributed Generation Installer Certification from the Illinois Commerce Commission, in the form of the Commission's order in the certification docket granting the company's certificate - 15.
+- 13. Demonstrate authorization to do business in Illinois by uploading an Illinois Secretary of State statement of good standing dated within the past 12 months if a corporation, LLC, or non-profit (Example in Figure 1) - 14.
+If the company is engaged in installing distributed generation projects, provide proof of Distributed Generation Installer Certification from the Illinois Commerce Commission, in the form of the Commission's order in the certification docket granting the company's certificate - 15.
 Provide a printout of either GATS aggregator account or M-RETS account ownership confirmation - 16.
 Company website (Parent company website if special purpose entity)

-88 A Single Project Approved Vendor has simplified application requirements and a minimum size of 100 kW.
+89 A Single Project Approved Vendor has simplified application requirements and a minimum size of 100 kW.
 See Section 7.7.2 of the Long-Term Plan for more information.